Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: The arc complex spectral sequence

-commutes, with maps described as follows: the left vertical map is induced by the inclusion $B^i_{0,0} \times B^{n-i}_{g,f} \to B^n_{g,f}$ described in \autoref{notation:surface-braid-groups}, the right vertical map is an equality coming from the definition of $V_n$, and the horizontal maps are induced by the given actions of $B^j_{0,0}$ on $V_j$. \end{definition}
+commutes, with maps described as follows: the right vertical map is an equality coming from the definition of $F_n$, the left vertical map is induced by the above equality and the inclusion $B^i_{0,0} \times B^{n-i}_{g,f} \to B^n_{g,f}$ described in \autoref{notation:surface-braid-groups}, and the horizontal maps are induced by the given actions of $B^j_{0,0}$ on $V_j$ and $B^j_{g,f}$ on $F_j$. \end{definition}

 \begin{remark} It is natural to think of coefficient systems (over $V$) as a compatible sequence of local systems on $\Conf^n_{\Sigma^1_{g,f}}$.
 The compatibility condition amounts to commutativity of the diagram \eqref{equation:coefficient-over-compatibility}. \end{remark}